nestjs/nest/Readme.md

 ## Backers

-I am on a mission to provide an architecture to create truly flexible, scalable and loosely coupled systems using Node.js platform.
-It takes a lot of time, so if you want to support me, let's [become a backer / sponsor]((https://opencollective.com/nest#backer)).
-I'll appreciate each help.
+I am on a mission to provide an architecture to create truly flexible, scalable and loosely coupled systems using the Node.js platform.
+It takes a lot of time, so if you want to support me, please [become a backer / sponsor]((https://opencollective.com/nest#backer)).
+I appreciate your help.
 Thanks!

 <a href="https://opencollective.com/nest/backer/0/website" target="_blank"><img src="https://opencollective.com/nest/backer/0/avatar.svg"></a>
 <a href="https://opencollective.com/nest/backer/1/website" target="_blank"><img src="https://opencollective.com/nest/backer/1/avatar.svg"></a>